Bible John: Initial investigation

-For the first time in a Scottish murder hunt, a composite drawing of the man MacDonald had last been seen alive with was given to the press, being widely distributed via both newspapers and upon television throughout Scotland in efforts to identify the suspect.
+For the first time in a Scottish murder hunt, a composite drawing of the man MacDonald had last been seen alive with was given to the press, being widely distributed via both newspapers and television throughout Scotland in an effort to identify the suspect.
 Male and female undercover police officers performed discreet surveillance at the Barrowland Ballroom in efforts to identify the suspect.
 Police surveillance at the Barrowland Ballroom was terminated in late October 1969 due to the initiative's failure to produce any suspects.
 Detectives were also blamed by proprietors for a sharp decrease in attendance figures.

 Helen Puttock

-On 31 October 1969 a man walking his dog discovered the body of 29-year-old Helen Puttock behind a tenement in the Scotstoun district.
+On 31 October 1969, a man walking his dog discovered the body of 29-year-old Helen Puttock behind a tenement in the Scotstoun district.
 Her body was found beside a drainpipe in the back garden of her Earl Street flat.
 She had been stripped partially naked, extensively beaten about the face before being raped, then strangled to death with one of her own stockings.
 The contents of her handbag had been scattered close to her body; the handbag itself was missing from the crime scene.
 Grass and weed stains upon the soles of Puttock's feet and shoes indicated that she had engaged in a ferocious struggle with her killer.
 She had evidently, at one point, attempted to scale a nearby railway embankment.
 Her body also bore a deep bite mark on her wrist.
 As had been the case with the two previous victims, Helen had been menstruating at the time of her murder.
 Her murderer had placed her sanitary towel beneath her left armpit.

 The evening prior to the murder, Puttock and her sister Jean Langford had been to the Barrowland Ballroom, where both had become acquainted with two men, both named John.
 One of them had said he worked as a slater and resided in the Castlemilk district, while the other had been a well-spoken man who did not disclose where he lived.
 After being in the company of these two men for more than an hour, all four left the Barrowland to head home.
 The man named John who had been Jean's dance partner walked to George Square to board a bus, (Note: Police later issued an appeal for this man to come forward as a witness but he never responded to this appeal.) while Langford, Puttock, and the man who had been Puttock's dance partner hailed a taxi.
 The trio set off from Glasgow Cross, making a 20-minute westwards journey towards Langford's home in Knightswood.
 During the trio's conversation in the cab, most of the crucial information pertaining to Bible John's psychological profile became apparent.